DGamer007/Device-Registrar/README.md

 # Device-Registrar

-A Complete ReactJS Project which will basically Authenticate Users and keep track of authenticated Devices for that User Account.
+A Complete ReactJS Project which will basically Authenticate Users and keep track of authenticated Devices for those User Accounts.

 ## Overview